watterott/Wattuino/README.md

 * Arduino Uno Bootloader (optiboot) with auto baud rate detection
 * LC filter on AVCC of the AVR microcontroller
 * All pins of the AVR are available (also ADC6, ADC7)
-* 5V or 3V3 voltage regulator
+* 5V or 3V3 voltage regulator with over current protection
-* Over current protected